Tips for a Successful IEP Meeting

-- Build a positive relationship with at least one person on the IEP team, such as classroom teacher, principal, or school psychologist, before the meeting.
+- Build a positive relationship with at least one person on the Individualized Education Program (IEP) team, such as classroom teacher, principal, or school psychologist, before the meeting.
 Such a relationship will help you feel more comfortable and know someone else hears your point of view.

 - Plan ahead and put your thoughts down on paper, so you won’t forget to mention what’s important to you during the meeting.